 It has the best of the Spanish great painters like Velasquez, Goya, and Murillo to mention a few.
 Given Spain's strong connection to the Hapsburgs, its Reubens collection can stand up to the best of the world.

 I love Barcelona from what I have seen in a few days from the Hop-On Hop-Off bus, walking in the great Squares and visits to Gaudi's works.
 So, impressed by what I saw, my husband and I decided to stay longer there.
 This stay eventually stretched to almost 3 months and still, we have not done all of the interesting things to do in this amazing city.

-It embodies Gaudi's imagination and it has almost everything every city wants to have: a waterfront, old markets, old quarters, great museums, gourmet food and unique delicacies, and .....great metro and other transport.
+It embodies Gaudi's imagination and it has almost everything every city wants to have: an interesting waterfront, traditional markets, old quarters, great museums, gourmet food and unique delicacies, and easy to use metro and other transport.

 If you are keen to understand the Moorish influence on Spain, this is the place to visit.
 Not just that but in Cordoba, you will find in its attractions, the layers of history and culture that have lived in harmony in that city and the historic acceptance among the Jewish, Muslim and Christian population up to the Reconquista.